yonahforst/jbuilder_cache_multi/README.md

 	  end
 	end

-Last thing: If you are using a collection for the cache key, may I recommend the 'scope_cache_key' gem? (check out my fork for a rails 4 version: https://github.com/joshblour/scope_cache_key).
-It very quickly calculates a hash for all items in the collection (using the updated_at timestamp and ID for each item).
+Last thing: If you are using a collection for the cache key, may I recommend the 'scope_cache_key' gem? (check out my fork for a Rails 4 version: https://github.com/joshblour/scope_cache_key).
+It very quickly calculates a hash for all items in the collection (MD5 hash of updated_at + IDs).

 ## Todo